stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 truth wholly new and free from old vermin and old ghosts alike.

   As I have said, I moved in on July 16, 1923.
 My household consisted of seven servants and nine cats, of which latter species I am particularly fond.
-My eldest cat, &ldquo;Nigger-Man&rdquo;, was seven years old and had come with me from my home in Bolton, Massachusetts; the others I had accumulated whilst living with Capt.
-Norrys&rsquo; family during the restoration of the priory.
+My eldest cat,  "Nigger-Man ", was seven years old and had come with me from my home in Bolton, Massachusetts; the others I had accumulated whilst living with Capt.
+Norrys' family during the restoration of the priory.
 For five days our routine proceeded with the utmost placidity, my time being spent mostly in the codification of old family data.
 I had now obtained some very circumstantial accounts of the final tragedy and flight of Walter de la Poer, which I conceived to be the probable contents